xiam/docker-openvpn/README.md

 The goal of this project is to provide a hassle-free OpenVPN experience for anyone, certificates and keys are managed within the container and both client and server are configured with sane values.
-With `docker-openvpn` you can spin up a new OpenVPN server in minutes with minimal effort.
+With `docker-openvpn` you can spin up a new OpenVPN server in less than a minute with minimal effort.

 ## Automatic deployment (with ansible)